The Peninsula New York: Development

-In September 1901, Jeremiah C. Lyons sold the site at the southwest corner of Fifth Avenue and 55th Street to a syndicate of investors for $750,000.
+The site at the southwest corner of Fifth Avenue and 55th Street was sold twice in 1901.
+The first time it was sold, the seller received $575,000.
+Jeremiah C. Lyons resold the building in September 1901, when a syndicate of investors bought it for $700,000.
 The buyers, Henry L. Goodwin and Henry R. Hoyt, resold the property in April 1902 to the newly formed 55th Street Company, of which Goodwin was a chief executive.
 The 55th Street Company announced that it would develop a 18-story hotel on the site.
-The building would designed by Hiss and Weekes and constructed by the General Building and Construction Company at a cost of $3.5 million.
+The building would be designed by Hiss and Weekes and constructed by the General Building and Construction Company at a cost of $3.5 million.
 It was one of four large sites on Fifth Avenue between 42nd and 59th Streets to be sold for development during the preceding six months.
 Hiss and Weekes filed plans for the site at the end of June 1902.

+U.S. senator Mark Hanna of Ohio, along with the philanthropist Thomas Fortune Ryan, were major investors in the project, and U.S. senator Thomas C. Platt also provided funding for the Gotham.
 Frank V. Bennett, operator of the Arlington Hotel in Washington, D.C., leased the hotel for 20 years in August 1903; the lease was not officially recorded until May 1905, by which time the hostelry was known as the Gotham Hotel.
-U.S. senator Mark Hanna, who had been one of Bennett's close friends in Washington, D.C., had helped introduce Bennett to the Gotham Hotel's developers.
+Hanna had been one of Bennett's close friends in Washington, D.C., and had helped introduce Bennett to the Gotham Hotel's other developers.
 Even after Hanna's death in 1905, his estate was one of the Gotham Hotel's biggest shareholders.
-Hanna and U.S. senator Thomas C. Platt provided funding for the Gotham.
-The hotel's construction was delayed significantly because of strikes, but the building was enclosed in early 1904.
-As late as March 1905, the hotel was planned to open the following month.
+The hotel's construction was delayed significantly because of strikes, which increased the construction cost by $250,000.
+The facade and roof were completed in early 1904, and, as late as March 1905, the hotel was planned to open the following month.